 Clayton’s Coffee Shop

 You’ll feel like you’ve been blasted to the past at this iconic coffee shop.
-Open for breakfast, lunch and dinner, Clayton’s stays true to its roots serving popular diner classics such as biscuits ’n’ gravy, malted shakes, chili cheese fries and tuna melts.
+Open for breakfast, lunch, and dinner, Clayton’s stays true to its roots serving popular diner classics such as biscuits ’n’ gravy, malted shakes, chili cheese fries, and tuna melts.

 Insider tip: In a rush?
 Grab coffee and pastries from the shop’s takeout window.
+They also offer some awesome Mexican take-out.

 - 979 Orange Ave.